nroi/flexo/README.md

   the two clients, both clients will be able to download the file with the full download speed provided by your ISP.
 * Persistent connections: This is especially useful when many small files are downloaded, since no new TLS negotiation is required for each file.
+* The package cache is cleaned automatically: No need to set up cron jobs or systemd timers to clean the cache regularly, Flexo will automatically ensure that only the 3 most recent versions of a package are kept in your cache (this parameter can be changed).

 ## Configuration